Reuben and Rose Mattus: Rose Mattus (née Vesel)

-Reuben and Rose Mattus
+Häagen-Dazs

-Reuben and Rose met in Brownsville, Brooklyn, New York.
+Reuben and Rose met in New York City's Brownsville neighborhood, where both lived on the same street.
 After finishing high school, Rose went to work as a bookkeeper at the Senator plant in 1934, and the two married in 1936.
 The Senator Frozen Products company was profitable, but by the 1950s the large mass-producers of ice cream started a price war leading to their decision to make a heavy kind of high-end ice cream.
 Reuben consulted some books and started to make a new heavy kind of ice cream.
 In 1959, they decided to form a new ice cream company with a foreign-sounding name.
 The name chosen was the Danish-sounding 'Häagen-Dazs' as a tribute to Denmark's exemplary treatment of its Jews during the Second World War, adding an umlaut which does not exist in Danish, and even put a map of Denmark on the carton.

-From its launch in 1961, the ice cream was made using cream and natural ingredients for the flavorings, in contrast with competing brands which used often artificial ingredients, starting with three simple flavors: vanilla, chocolate, and coffee.
+From its launch in 1961, the ice cream was made using cream and natural ingredients for the flavorings, in contrast with competing brands which used often artificial ingredients.
+They started with three simple flavors: vanilla, chocolate, and coffee.
 Their ice cream was high in butterfat and had less air, which, according to Rose Mattus' autobiography, was the result of a factory accident, when the air injection pump broke.
 Reuben developed the flavors and Rose marketed the product.
 Her first marketing ploy was to dress up elegantly – in keeping with the upmarket positioning of the brand – and give away free samples at local grocers.
 Another part of her strategy was to market the brand to university students, and she made certain that ice cream parlors near New York University in Greenwich Village carried Häagen-Dazs, as well as upscale restaurants.
 The brand, which grew only slowly through the 1960s, was at first distributed nationally by Greyhound Bus deliveries to college towns.
 In 1966, Häagen-Dazs launched its fourth flavor, strawberry, a flavor that took them 6 years to develop.
 By 1973, it was sold throughout the United States, and in 1976 the first Häagen-Dazs store was opened in Brooklyn by their daughter Doris.

 The business was sold to the Pillsbury Company in 1983 for $70 million.
-The Mattuses were kept on as consultants after the sale until Pillsbury was bought by Grand Metropolitan and their contract was not renewed; Häagen-Dazs is now owned by General Mills.
+The Mattuses were kept on as consultants after the sale until Pillsbury was bought by Grand Metropolitan and their contract was not renewed; Häagen-Dazs was then owned by General Mills.
 After this, they launched the Mattus Ice Cream Company in 1992, this time specializing in low-fat products, calling them Mattus' Lowfat Ice Cream, a premium line of low-fat ice cream.
 Mattus' Lowfat Ice Cream was named one of the "Ten Best Products of 1993" by Time Magazine.